joaotavora/sly/README.md

 (setq inferior-lisp-program "/opt/sbcl/bin/sbcl")
 ```

-`M-x sly` becomes available immediately.
-If you wish to byte-compile SLY
-yourself (not needed generally) you can do `make compile contrib-compile` in the
+If you wish to byte-compile SLY yourself (not needed generally) you can do `make
-dir where you cloned SLY.
+compile contrib-compile` in the dir where you cloned SLY.

 Running the server standalone
 -----------------------------